ShakilCode/Restaurant-Management-System/README.md

 ## Features for Admins:

+- Register and Login - Admin can register to the system and loging by giving registered email and password.

 - View Orders: Addmin can view the all orders.

 - Delete Orders: Have the flexibility to remove orders as needed.